Emsley1d/Project03---NutriCO2/readme.md

 ![](./readme-images/Screenshot%202022-11-20%20at%2011.04.49.png)

 However; I then realised I would have to create classes and CSS styling for each type of message; success, error, warning etc. I thought there must be a better way to implement messages and their different types.
-I researched what was available in Django and settled on the inbuilt messages framework.
+I researched what was available in Django and settled on the inbuilt messages framework:

-to do so via Django's inbuilt messages framework; meaning I could take advantage of each messages styling:

 ![](./readme-images/Screenshot%202022-11-20%20at%2011.04.59.png)